What Is Your Home Sitting On?

 The soils around your foundation experience wetting and softening primarily for these three reasons:

-Poor Drainage: If water is allowed to stand, pool or “pond” next to your home, the soil will absorb the water.
-As it does, the soil can weaken and soften yet again.
+- Poor Drainage: If water is allowed to stand or “pond” next to your home, the soil will absorb the water.
+As it does, the soil can weaken and soften once again.

 In order to level a site where a foundation will be built, builders sometimes bring in loose soil from another location to fill depressed or hollow areas.